ShargHayat518/CCC-PONG/README.md

 4. Shargeel's mod: when the powerup is hit, the ball increases in size for about 10 seconds, then it goes back to normal

+5. CJ's mod: When either the opponent of the player is behind by 3 points, the losing side will have increased paddle speed until the difference between the two scores is less than 3

 Avatar:

 ![chads](https://user-images.githubusercontent.com/59932594/191081571-96cb6e9a-9a76-4206-b3d4-793088c3bcf0.jpg)